joel16/3DSident/README.md

 - Displays home menu ID.
 - Displays Wifi slot info (SSID, password and MAC address).
 - Displays original/NAND local friend code seed.

+# Credits:
+- **Preetisketch** for the logo/banner.
+- **devkitPro maintainers and contributors** for libctru, citro2d, devkitARM, and other packages used by this project.